Skip to main content

 What Constitutes a "Flood" Under Insurance Definitions

 Insurance policies define "flood" very specifically, and the definition is broader than most people realize.
-Under insurance definitions, a flood is a general and temporary condition where normally dry land is partially or completely inundated by:
+Under the NFIP's Standard Flood Insurance Policy (SFIP) and most private flood definitions, a flood is a general and temporary condition of partial or complete inundation of normally dry land areas— the inundation must be both “general” (affecting an area rather than a single isolated parcel) and “temporary” — from:

 • Overflow of inland or tidal waters